johnrraymond/greatlibraryserver/readme.md

 ```

 Browse to the dev site address ... horay!
 Dev should work.
-~~Switch apache’s config over to the demo by editing the config from above to actually point to john now and then copy over your wagtailenv if needed.~~

 ## Verify the python env is all setup for apache to use
 ```